Lecturer: Rudolf Roemer

 To teach mathematical techniques needed by second, third and fourth year physics modules.

-- be able to represent simple, appropriate functions in terms of Fourier series and Fourier transforms
+- Be able to represent simple functions in terms of Fourier series and Fourier transforms

 1. Fourier Series (Revision):